 If you don't know where to begin, start by simply creating a map or flowchart of your process, so at the very least, the steps are documented for newcomers and veterans alike.
 From there you can identify parts of the process you'd like to improve over time.
 It's a journey, but it starts with a single step.

-Workiva provides a system of work designed to transform how banks, insurance providers, and investment firms operate through a linked, flexible, and controlled platform connecting data, systems, and collaborators in a single ecosystem.
+Workiva provides a system of work designed to transform how teams operate, with a linked, flexible, and controlled platform connecting data, systems, and collaborators in a single ecosystem.
 To see more, request a demo.